The nuances of good and bad design culture

 A good design culture encourages collaboration among team members.
 Discussions refine ideas, and constructive feedback is welcomed and integrated into the design process.

-Empathy and User-Centeredness
+Empathy and user-centeredness

 Putting the user at the center of design decisions is a hallmark of good design culture.
-Teams empathize with the end-users, ensuring the final product meets their needs and expectations.
+Teams empathize with end-users, ensuring the final product meets their needs and expectations.

 The pitfalls of bad design culture

-Conversely, bad design culture can stifle creativity and hinder progress.
+Bad design culture can stifle creativity and hinder progress.

 Lack of communication

-Ego-Centric approaches
+Ego-centric approaches

 Neglecting user experience

-Bad design culture often overlooks the user experience, resulting in products that fail to resonate with the intended audience.
+Bad design culture often overlooks user experience, resulting in products that fail to resonate with the intended audience.

 The impact on design teams